michaeldacanay/SlashV2/README.md

 - In a market where we are spoilt for choices, we often look for the best deals.
 - The ubiquity of internet access has leveled the retail playing field, making it easy for individuals and businesses to sell products without geographic limitation.
 In 2020, U.S. e-commerce sales, receiving a boost due to the COVID-19 pandemic, grew 44% and represented more than 21% of total retail sales, according to e-commerce information source Internet Retailer.
 - The growth of e-commerce has not only changed the way customers shop, but also their expectations of how brands approach customer service, personalize communications, and provide customers choices.
-- E-commerce market has prompted cut throat competition amongst dealers, which is discernable through the price patterns for products of major market players.
+- E-commerce market has prompted cutthroat competition amongst dealers, which is discernable through the price patterns for products of major market players.
 Price cuts are somewhat of a norm now and getting the best deal for your money can sometimes be a hassle (even while online shopping).
-- This is what Slash aims to reduce by giving you an easy to use, all in one place solution for finding the best deals for your products that major market dealers have to offer!
+- This is what Slash aims to reduce by giving you an easy-to-use, all-in-one-place solution for finding the best deals for your products that major market dealers have to offer!
 - Slash in its current form is for students who wish to get the best deals out of every e-commerce site and can be used by anyone who is willing to develop an application that consumes these web APIs.
-- Future scope includes anything from a web application with a frontend or any Android or IOS application that utilises these Web APIs at their backend.
+- Future scope includes anything from a web application with a frontend or any Android or IOS application that utilizes these Web APIs at their backend.
 Anyone can build their own custom application on top of these web APIs.

 ## :golf: Future Roadmap
 - Chrome Extension using the functionalities of Slash API
 - An iOS or Android application.
-- Add login feature to store user history to provide features like bookmarking, price drop alerts and many more.
+- Add a login feature to store user history to provide features like bookmarking, price drop alerts, and many more.
-- Use the stored history to provide personalized product recommendations and deal alerts based on users' preferences.
+- Use the stored history to provide personalized product recommendations and deal alerts based on user's preferences.